sreenivaskalva-2021/Homework1/README.md

 •	Providing Crypto trading (other traditional brokerage firms do not offer this)
 •	Faster money transfer into the accounts
 •	Easy to use application; it is designed to avoid overwhelming beginner investors with information
-•	Use of behavioural triggers and rewards – such as Free stock for new accounts, push notifications when there is movement in account holder stock prices,
+•	Use of behavioural triggers and rewards – such as Free stock for new accounts, push notifications when there is movement in account holder stock prices
+•	By developing components like Clearing house, Robinhood was able to reduce or cut seven fees for its customers

 Robinhood is based on 53 technology products.
-They include Python, React, NGINX, Bootstrap, Git, GitHub, Slack, Confluence, Google Analytics and other technologies.
+They include  like Python 3, Django/DRF, React JS, Kafka, Airflow, NGINX, Bootstrap, Git, GitHub, Slack, Confluence, Google Analytics and other technologies.
+They have also invested up front in an automated system and reduce the long-tail cost.

 ## How Robinhood generates revenue?